janetzki/Clinical-Trial-Management-Using-Blockchain-Technology/README.md

 ```
 You can now access the platform at `localhost:80` in your browser.

 Use MetaMask to connect to the Ganache blockchain.
+Do not forget to reset your accounts if you used them before.

 <br></br>